RVing and discount campground memberships go hand in hand, but is a KOA membership worth the cost?

 Every RVer is happy to save money off nightly campsite rates, so this discount is excellent and adds up if you exclusively camp at KOA parks.

 For example, during my tenure at KOA, a typical nightly rate average at other area RV parks for a standard RV site with full hookups was $54.
-KOA was charging $70-$90, and when I ask, “Why so high?” the answer is, “Because we are KOA, our parks are better.”
+KOA was charging between $70 and $90, and when I asked, “Why so high?” the answer was, “Because we are KOA, our parks are better.”

-So, while you may save $7-$9 per night using your KOA discount card, you’re still paying more than if you chose to stay at a less expensive RV park nearby.
+So, while you may save between $7 and $9 per night using your KOA discount card, you’re still paying more than if you chose to stay at a less expensive RV park nearby.

 Over the years, I now see that while some KOAs have outstanding parks, most are average at best and rely on name recognition to draw in customers.